Richard Harrington, Baron Harrington of Watford: The Harrington Review of Direct Foreign Investment

+It was accepted by the Chancellor at the Autumn Statement and was accepted by Rt Hon Jonathan Reynolds, the Shadow Secretary of State for Business.
+It was launched at Bloomberg to an audience of 150 business people.
+It is currently being implemented across government.

 House of Lords

 Harrington was appointed by the Prime Minister to the post of Minister of State for Refugees on 8 March 2022, working across both the Department for Levelling Up, Housing and Communities and the Home Office, as part of the Response to the Russian Invasion of Ukraine.